dangpongwu/pscf_workshop/README.md

 There is also a file WorkshopDay1.pdf that is a scanned version of the notes from the first day of the workshop.

+There is also a file WorkshopDay2_InputOutput.pdf that contains the slides describing the basic input, output, commands, and workflow of PSCF.

 The workshop will use pscf as installed on MSI.
 The documentation for pscf is located at https://dmorse.github.io/pscfpp-man/.

 We will use the Dashboard interface at MSI for running the calculations.
 Information for this tool is available at https://www.msi.umn.edu/content/using-open-ondemand.
 To access the actual tool, the link is https://ondemand.msi.umn.edu/.
 You will need ot log-in using your x500 username and password.
 If you are not on campus, you also need to be connected by vpn.